streamdal/njst/README.md

 `njst` is a [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream) _distributed_ benchmark and testing tool.

+[Batch.sh](https://batch.sh) makes significant use of NATS JetStream and we use this tool to run periodic benchmarks on our internal NATS JS clusters.

-NOTE: While benchmarks are dumb, this will at least give you a _general_ idea about the performance capabilities of your NATS cluster.
+**NOTE: While benchmarks are dumb, this will at least give you a _general_ idea about the performance capabilities of your NATS cluster.**

 ## Features

 * Distributed by default
 * No leader, no followers
 * Cloud native - works best in k8s
-* Simple HTTP REST'ish API for job control
+* Simple [HTTP REST'ish API](./docs/api.md) for job control
 * Ability to perform *massively parallel* tests to (attempt to) simulate real-world stress

 ## Usage